-Most people book a room, and the first thing they make sure is that it has the bed they prefer—queen, king, double, or twin beds.
+Most people book a room, and the first thing they make sure of is that it has the bed they prefer—queen, king, double, or twin beds.
 How do these beds differ in size?
 Are hotel queen beds smaller than regular queen beds?

-It’s now time to dig in to the numbers for a wiser hotel room choice.
+It’s now time to dig into the numbers for a wiser hotel room choice.

 Standard Hotel Bed Sizes

 A standard room in a hotel may feature a double or full bed, twin beds, a queen-sized bed, or a king-sized bed.
 Hotel suites, on the other hand, feature multiple types of beds.

 For your reference, here are the measurements of each kind of bed in hotels:

 - Double or Full Bed: A double bed and a full bed have the same measurements at 56 inches wide by 75 inches long.
 That’s about 4 and ½ feet by 6 and ¼ feet.

 - Twin Beds: Twin beds are two beds available in rooms that can accommodate two people.
 Each bed measures 39 inches wide by 76 inches long, which comes to about 3 and ½ feet by 6 and ½ feet.

 - Queen Bed: A queen bed in hotel rooms usually measures 60 inches wide by 80 inches long—5 feet by 8 and 2/3 feet.

 - King Bed: The king bed is usually the most spacious bed in a hotel.
 It measures 76 inches wide—but with the same length as the queen bed at 80 inches.